Sachet12345/Music-Recommender-System/README.md

 *pandas*\
 *numpy*
 ## Instructions to run the code:
 Run any model with the command python model_name.py.
-The User to be used for predictions can be changed by changing user_id vsriable in the code.
+The User to be used for predictions can be changed by changing the user_id variable in the code.
 ## Group:
 Sachet Sourav- [@Sachet12345](https://github.com/Sachet12345)\
 Koushik Swaminathan- [@imkoushik22](https://github.com/imkoushik22)\